BittyTax/BittyTax/README.md

 - Wallet name is optional, but recommended if you want to audit your cryptoasset balances across multiple wallets.

-- Timestamps should be in Excel Date & Time format (as UTC), or if text, in the format `YYYY-MM-DDTHH:MM:SS.000000 ZZZ`, where timezone (ZZZ) can be GMT, BST or UTC.
+- Timestamps should be in Excel Date & Time format (as UTC), or if text, in the format `YYYY-MM-DDTHH:MM:SS.000000 ZZZ` where ZZZ is the timezone, or if omitted UTC is assumed.
 Milliseconds or microseconds are optional.

 - Cryptoasset symbol names need to be consistent throughout your transaction records.
 The symbol name you choose should match the symbol name used by the price data source, otherwise valuations will fail.
 See [Price Tool](#price-tool) for more information.
+NFT assets should be identified with a unique symbol name in the format "\<Name\> #\<Id\>", i.e. `CryptoPunk #369`.

 - Transaction records can be listed in any order.
 Bittytax will sort them by Timestamp before processing.